eevajonnapanula/asteroid-loading-spinner/README.md

 <img src="./assets/asteroid-loading-spinner.gif" alt="" height="200" >

-This is a small, simple loading indicator displaying a moving asteroid.
-It is done with a svg and a little bit of css animation magic.
+This is React component which has a small, simple loading indicator displaying a moving asteroid.
+It is created with a svg and a little bit of css animation magic.

+This package requires `react` and `react-dom` to be installed in your project.

 ## Installation